 Top 8 Programming Languages to Learn for Coders in 2021

 It would be an understatement to say that Technology changes at a rapid pace.
 As per Moore’s law, the computer processing speed doubles every 18 months.
 This increasing sophistication in computers has been facilitated by the introduction, and in some cases, the constant evolution of programming languages.
 To boil it down to finer details, it’s the code that instructs a machine of executing an action.
 Just as machine hardware continues to become smarter, so do the programming languages.
 As a result, we see fewer yesteryear languages adopted hesitatingly, while many newer ones are on the rise and built on the shortcomings of their predecessors.
-Therefore, when the question comes, “which coding languages to learn in 2020”, the answer should be future-headed with a view of the past.
+Therefore, when the question comes for the top 8 technologies to learn in 2021, the answer should be future-headed with a view of the past.

 Python was created in 1991 by Guido Van Rossum.
 It was introduced keeping simplicity and beautification in mind and is one of the best programming languages to learn in 2021 for top coders as well as engineering generalists.